Leonardo Padura Fuentes: Other works

-Padura's historical novel El hombre que amaba a los perros (The Man Who Loved Dogs) deals with the 1940 death of wanted fugitive and Russian revolutionary Leon Trotsky, and the NKVD agent responsible for eliminating him, Ramon Mercader.
+Padura's historical novel El hombre que amaba a los perros (The Man Who Loved Dogs) deals with the 1940 death of exile and Russian revolutionary Leon Trotsky, and the NKVD agent responsible for eliminating him, Ramon Mercader.
 At almost 600 pages, it is perhaps Padura's most ambitious and accomplished work and the result of more than five years of meticulous historical research.
 The novel, published in September 2009, attracted publicity mainly because of its political theme.
 It centres "on Stalin’s murderous obsession with Leon Trotsky, an intellectual architect of the Russian Revolution and the founder of the Red Army", and considers "how revolutionary utopias devolve into totalitarian dystopias."

 Padura's books have been translated into French, Italian, Portuguese, German, Greek, and Danish.
 In 2013, France named him a Chevalier of the Ordre des Arts et des Lettres.

 Padura still lives and writes in his native city of Havana."In one of his essays entitled 'I would like to be Paul Auster,' Padura complains that he would love not to be constantly asked about politics in his country and why he continues living there.
 But this is very much his niche: he is widely seen as the best writer in Cuba, a country whose best writers were all formed before Castro rule.
 He offers us an off-the-beaten-path visit of a relatively closed society, a prose that is free of propaganda (though not liberated from surveillance).
 By occupying a small but significant critical space in Cuba, Padura becomes more interesting for Cuba observers and more intriguing for students of cultural and literary trends in the island."